roysoumya/roysoumya.github.io/_pages/teaching.md

 ### Kalyani Government Engineering College, West Bengal, India

+* Co-founded the college programming club, [KeyGEnCoders](https://kgec-coding.github.io/KeyGEnCoders/) in March 2015, which is still actively running.
-* Programming with C and Datastructures and Algorithms - I performed the role of CodeChef Campus Chapter Representative of Kalyani Government Engineering College from 2015 to 2017, and co-founded the college programming club, KeyGEnCoders in March 2015.
+* Programming with C and Datastructures and Algorithms - I performed the role of CodeChef Campus Chapter Representative of Kalyani Government Engineering College from 2015 to 2017

 # Mentoring